 1. ACCEPTANCE OF AGREEMENT.

-PLEASE BE AWARE THAT THESE TERMS OF SERVICE REQUIRE THE USE OF ARBITRATION (SECTION 13.3) ON AN INDIVIDUAL BASIS TO RESOLVE DISPUTES, RATHER THAN JURY TRIALS OR CLASS ACTIONS, AND ALSO LIMIT THE REMEDIES AVAILABLE TO YOU IN THE EVENT OF A DISPUTE.
+PLEASE BE AWARE THAT THESE TERMS OF SERVICE REQUIRE THE USE OF ARBITRATION (SECTION 12) ON AN INDIVIDUAL BASIS TO RESOLVE DISPUTES, RATHER THAN JURY TRIALS OR CLASS ACTIONS, AND ALSO LIMIT THE REMEDIES AVAILABLE TO YOU IN THE EVENT OF A DISPUTE.

-Your use of, and participation in, the Service may be subject to additional terms (collectively, “Supplemental Terms”) and such Supplemental Terms will either be listed in the Terms of Service or will be presented to you for your acceptance when you sign up to use the supplemental Service.
-If the Terms of Service are inconsistent with the Supplemental Terms, the Supplemental Terms will control with respect to such Service.
-The Terms of Service and any applicable Supplemental Terms are referred to herein as the “Agreement.
+Your use of, and participation in, the Service may be subject to additional terms (collectively, “Supplemental Terms”) and such Supplemental Terms will either be listed in these Terms of Service or will be presented to you for your acceptance when you sign up to use the supplemental service.
+If these Terms of Service are inconsistent with the Supplemental Terms, the Supplemental Terms will control with respect to such Service.
+These Terms of Service and any applicable Supplemental Terms are referred to herein as the “Agreement.

 3. DEFINITIONS AND INTERPRETATION.

 3.1 Defined Terms.
 Unless the context requires otherwise, capitalized terms in these Terms of Service shall have the following meanings: